postgres/pgweb/docs/dev_install.rst

    There are some parts of the site that require further settings, but this should be enough to get the basics up and running.

 #.
-In the pgweb directory run the following command to create all
+In the top directory run the following command to create all
    tables and indexes, as well as create a superuser for your local installation::